The Devil's Walk

-"The Devil's Walk: A Ballad" was a major poetical work published as a broadside by Percy Bysshe Shelley in 1812.
+"The Devil's Walk: A Ballad" is a political poem published as a broadside by English writer Percy Bysshe Shelley in 1812.
 The poem consisted of seven irregular ballad stanzas of 49 lines.
 The poem was a satirical attack and criticism of the British government.
-Satan is depicted meeting with key members of the British government.
+Satan is depicted meeting with key members of the government.
 The poem was modelled on and meant as a continuation of "The Devil's Thoughts" of 1799 by Samuel Taylor Coleridge and Robert Southey.
-The work is important in Shelley's development and evolution of writings that castigate and criticise the British government to achieve political and economic reform.
+The work represents an early stage in Shelley's development of works that criticise the government and advocate political and economic reform.

 Background

-The poem was written in 1812 by Shelley to protest the actions of the British government and harsh economic conditions in the country at the time.
-The poem emerged after the food riots in Devon where Shelley lived at that time.
-Prices for grain were at their highest level in 1812, there were shortages of food, and prices were inflated.
-Shelley attacked "a brainless King" and the "princely paunch" and "each brawny haunch" of the Prince Regent.
-The members of both houses of Parliament and the Church were also castigated.
-Political leaders and the wealthy were also attacked.
-The British war in Spain was similarly criticised.
+Shelley wrote the poem in 1812 as a protest against the British government's policies and the harsh economic conditions of the time.
+He had become increasingly radicalised as the war with Napoleon and economic recession resulted in food riots, luddism, and government suppression of political dissent.
+He attacked "a brainless King" and the "princely paunch" and "each brawny haunch" of the Prince Regent.
+He also castigated members of both houses of Parliament, the Church, the wealthy and the Peninsular War.

 Plot

 The devil, Beelzebub, awoke and dressed in his Sunday clothes.
 He puts on boots to hide his hooves and gloves to hide his claws.
 He wears a three-cornered hat, a bras chapeau, to hide his horns.

 He went to London where he discussed religion and scandals with a friend.
 He went to St. James’s Court and St. Paul’s Church.
 He was “an agriculturist” and took care of his farm and his live-stock.

 The devil then sat next to a priest at prayestates that without the Devil, the priest would have no job.

 He then observed “a brainless King” with his attendants.

 He observes that political leaders thrive from war and conflict and human misery.
-He castigates British policy in Ireland and the British military engagement in Spain against France.
+He castigates the Dublin Castle administration and the Peninsular War in Spain.
 He attacks Lord Castlereagh.
 He attacks the Prince as being fat and having a “maudlin brain”.
 He observes that the Devil, sometimes called Nature, supports “men of power” and privilege.

 He next observed a lawyer kill a “viper” which climbed up the leg of the table.
 The Devil hums “a hellish song”, comparing himself to a “yeoman” who surveys his lands contemplating his profits and gains.

 He noted how the wealthy plunder and impoverish the poor.
 He castigates Bishops and Lawyers for their greed and pomp.

 He next encounters a statesman to whom he reveals himself.
 The hell-hounds Murder, Want, and Woe, flocked around them.
 He castigates the carnage in Spain.

 The devil is joyful.
 Monarchs prosper in war and turmoil and depredation.